Turborepo

 Use a base tsconfig file

-Inside packages/tsconfig, we have a few json files which represent different ways you might want to configure TypeScript in various packages.
-The base.json file is extended by every other package.json in the workspace and looks like this:
+Inside packages/typescript-config, you have a few json files which represent different ways you might want to configure TypeScript in various packages.
+The base.json file is extended by every other tsconfig.json in the workspace and looks like this:

 "compilerOptions": {